 Here, children are taught and made familiar with larger muscles.
 They learn to better utilise larger muscles which in turn facilitates them to perform a wide range of physical body activities such as crawling, jumping, skipping, hopping, and running.

 Let us first understand what cognition is.
 Cognition is the ability to think, learn, understand and remember.
 A new born is continuously making sense of the world through each interaction with a person.
 Therefore, it becomes essential that the infant is interacting with the right people.
-We, here at Camelot International Infant Care, do our level best to ensure that the infant is having meaningful interactions and that they are recalling, understanding, applying, analysing, evaluating and creating the right information from the interaction.
+We, at Camelot Infant Care, do our level best to ensure that the infant is having meaningful interactions and that they are recalling, understanding, applying, analysing, evaluating and creating the right information from the interaction.

 Children learn to observe, understand and communicate with educators and peers in a variety of contexts.
 They learn to use words in the right place and position to produce speech that is more or less understandable.